-Please note: Publications with a ResearchGate DOI attached cannot be edited.
+Please note: Research items with a ResearchGate DOI attached cannot be edited.
 Instead, you should remove the research completely, re-upload it with the correct details and then generate a new DOI for it.
 A DOI is a unique identifier - therefore any edits after its creation render the DOI invalid.

 If your research does not have a DOI, you can edit your publication’s details by following these steps:

-1. Go to the publication’s ResearchGate page by clicking on the title of the publication
+1. Go to the item's ResearchGate page by clicking on the title of the research

-2. Click on the blue arrow to the right of Share my publication and select Edit from the drop-down list
+2. Click on the blue arrow to the right of the title and select Edit from the drop-down list

 3. Make the necessary changes